Gun show loophole: Other studies and opinions

-State-level pro-gun lobbies oppose the framing of the issue, claiming that gun control schemes such as closing the gun show loophole, "criminalizes the right to buy and sell lawful private property.
-Numerous studies and analyses indicate that there is no such thing as a 'gun show loophole.'
-It's merely slick marketing to scare people into supporting an assault on private property, gun owners and gun ownership."
-In 2021, Wisconsin Gun Owners, Inc., a Second Amendment lobbying organization, opposed a ban on Wisconsin gun shows it argued was unjustified by statistics or research and amounted to discrimination against gun owners.
+State-level pro-gun lobbies oppose the framing of the issue since it "criminalizes the right to buy and sell lawful private property".
+In 2021, Wisconsin Gun Owners, Inc., a Second Amendment lobbying organization, opposed a ban on Wisconsin gun shows.
+The organization argued the ban was unjustified according to statistics and research that amounted to discrimination against gun owners.

 Contributing events

-After the Columbine High School massacre on April 20, 1999, gun shows and background checks became a focus of national debate in the United States, despite the fact that the shooters had not attended a gun show and had instead obtained them from a friend who had purchased the guns legally.
-Weeks after the Columbine shooting, Frank Lautenberg introduced a proposal to close the gun show loophole in federal law.
+After the Columbine High School massacre on April 20, 1999, gun shows and background checks became a focus of national debate in the United States.
+The Columbine shooters had obtained the guns via a straw purchase through private sellers at gun shows.
+Weeks after the shooting, United States Senators Frank Lautenberg and Jack Reed introduced a bill to require background checks for sales at gun shows in federal law.
 It was passed in the Senate, but did not pass in the House.

-The Virginia Tech shooting on April 16, 2007 again brought discussion of the gun show loophole to the forefront of U.S. politics, even though the shooter passed a background check and purchased his weapons legally at a Virginia gun shop via a Wisconsin-based Internet dealer.
+The Virginia Tech shooting on April 16, 2007, again brought discussion of the gun show loophole to the forefront of U.S. politics, even though the shooter passed a background check and purchased his weapons legally at a Virginia gun shop via a Wisconsin-based Internet dealer.
 Previously, in December 2005, a Virginia judge had directed the Virginia Tech gunman to undergo outpatient treatment, but because he was treated as an outpatient, Virginia did not send his name to the National Instant Criminal Background Check System (NICS).
 On April 30, 2007, Tim Kaine, the Governor of Virginia, issued an executive order intended to prohibit the sale of guns to anyone found to be dangerous and forced to undergo involuntary mental health treatment.
 He called on lawmakers to close the gun show loophole.
 A bill to close the gun show loophole in Virginia was submitted, but eventually failed.
 Since then, Virginia lawmakers' efforts to close the gun show loophole were continuously blocked by gun rights advocates.
-The Governor wrote:
+The governor wrote: